KojotMaciek/cicd-book/README.md

-# Exercices and samples from the book
+# Exercises and samples from the book
 Hands-On samples
 End of Lesson Activities